gracefulife/clova-developer-guide/en/CIC/References/CICInterface/DeviceControl.md

 ### Remarks

-* If your client cannot or fails to launch a specified app, send the result to CIC using an [`ActionFailed`](#ActionFailed) event message.
+* If your client cannot or fails to launch a specified app, send the result to CIC using an [`DeviceControl.ActionFailed`](#ActionFailed) event message.

 ### Message example